Skip to Content

 (Step 5).
 Now that insulating fabric has been stapled smoothly and somewhat tightly, you can now wrap and staple your upholstery fabric.

-With the thick, vinyl material I used, I will say that getting the corners to look sleek was a bit of a challenge.
 After a few failed attempts (notice the pliers. where I had to remove some staples), I had to cut some of the excess fabric from the corner folds (kind of like wrapping a present).

 how to upholster a bench